arthur-yh/four-channel-analysis-matlab/README.md

 ### Fig4 analysis
 ***Conclusion***
 **1. As the increasing of SNR, the BER of these four channel becomes lower.**
 Analyze: As the increasing of SNR, the noise in those four channel becomes lower, so the BER have better performance.
 **2. If in the same SNR, the BER performance is AWGN > Rician > Natagami > Rayleigh.**
 Analyze: AWGN channel have the best performance because it only have one direct channel，signal will not suffer frequency selective fading (FSF) since no multipath time delay existed.
 Rayleigh channel have the worst performance because it does not have direct channel, so the signals suffer strong FSF which will bring large fading to signal itself, so the worst performance.
 Rician channel is better than than Natagami, because Natagami channel have more channel than Rician results in more severe time delay.
 So the FSF in Natagami is more severe than Rician, so the worse performance than Rician.

+## Question towards the results and the code (to be updated)
+1. Why the SNR in Fig4 could so low like -25dB and the BER is not too bad?
+Answer: This code simulates the Large-scale fading and the Small-scale fading, so the received signal will be extreme low like -160dB than transmitted signals.
+Well the Large-scale fading code is in the [AWGN-Rayleigh-rician-Natagami--channel_analysis.m](https://github.com/arthur-yh/four-channel-analysis-matlab/blob/master/AWGN-Rayleigh-rician-Natagami--channel_analysis.m) line 135-146.
+In order to analyze the BER towards the transmitted signals, I provide some power gain in line 193-196 shown below:
+`
+        yrician = yrician .* 10^(+ydb/10);

+        yraylei = yraylei .* 10^(+ydb/10);

+        ynakagami = ynakagami .* 10^(+ydb/10);

+        yawgn = yawgn .* 10^(+ydb/10); `